 You can learn to be president.

-Donald Trump came in with no political experience at all.
+I mean, Donald Trump, I mean, Donald Trump came in with no political experience at all.

 Nobody is prepared for that job.

-I think you can learn, you have to learn.
+I think you can learn.

 There are many qualities that you need to have.

-You know, I do think that with all of these plans and with that Elizabeth Warren, she she could lead this country.
+You know, I do think that with all of these plans and with that Elizabeth Warren, she could lead this country.

 She has a plan for literally everything.

-I sometimes I wonder what to wear in the morning.
+Sometimes I wonder what to wear in the morning.

-I think, well, Elizabeth Warren would would know.
+I think, well, Elizabeth Warren would know.

 I wonder what Elizabeth Warren would tell me to wear.

-That I mean, that's that's your criteria for electing the president.
+I mean, that's your criteria for you.

-This was my lame attempt at humor.
+This is my lame attempt at humor.

-So I guess I should like stop the stand up.
+So I guess I should like stop the stand-up.

-It went right over my head.
+It went right over my head, Jonathan.

 Perhaps you caught the humor in that.